nm-l2tp/NetworkManager-l2tp/README.md

 IPsec configuration dialog box under Advanced options.

-For example if you have no control of the cipher suites the VPN server uses and you must use the same cipher suites as strongSwan 5.4.0 did when using a later versions of strongSwan, enter the following in the corresponding IPsec configuration dialog text boxes:
+For example if you have no control of the cipher suites the VPN server uses and you need to use the ones the older versions of this VPN plugin used, enter the following in the corresponding IPsec configuration dialog text boxes:

-* Phase1 Algorithms : aes128-sha1-modp2048,3des-sha1-modp1536
+* Phase1 Algorithms : aes128-sha1-modp2048,3des-sha1-modp1536,3des-sha1-modp1024
 * Phase2 Algorithms : aes128-sha1,3des-sha1

 Please see the following for the `ike` (phase 1) and `esp` (phase2alg)